ros2/design/articles/200_migration_guide_from_ros1.md

 Packages containing messages and / or services which should be supported by the [ROS bridge](https://github.com/ros2/ros1_bridge/) need to have a different name in ROS 1 and ROS 2.
 Therefore the suffixes `_msgs` and `_srvs` are replaced (and merged in a single package) with the suffix `_interfaces`.

+**Comment:** this design problem has been resolved.
+We will keep the same message package names as ROS 1.

 ### Package manifests

-ROS 2 only support the format 2 of the package specification which is defined in [REP 140](http://www.ros.org/reps/rep-0140.html).
+ROS 2 only supports format 2 of the package specification which is defined in [REP 140](http://www.ros.org/reps/rep-0140.html).
-Therefore the `package.xml` file must be update to format 2 if it uses format 1.
+Therefore, the `package.xml` file must be updated to format 2 if it still uses format 1.
 Since ROS 1 support both formats (1 as well as 2) it is safe to perform that conversion in the ROS 1 package.

 Some packages might have different names in ROS 2 so the dependencies might need to be updated accordingly.